Justcodingthings19/DeepSkilling-/Git/5.Git Hol/README.md

 # Conclusion

 This lab demonstrates the final stage of the Git workflow: synchronizing local and remote repositories.
-By checking repository status, pulling the latest updates, pushing local commits, and verifying changes in GitHub, developers ensure that their work is safely stored and available for team collaboration.